michaelgorkow/scs_paddleocr/Readme.md

  SPLIT_TO_TABLE(SYSTEM$GET_SERVICE_LOGS('SERVICE_VIZ_OCR', 0, 'container-visualize-extractions'), '\n')
   );
 ```

+### Asynchronous Execution
+Extracting content from large documents can be time-consuming.
+To address this, the `PYMUPDF_PADDLEOCR_EXTRACT` service function is designed to run asynchronously.
+When a batch is first sent to the service, a new job is created and runs in the background.
+Snowflake will periodically check the job’s status and will return the batch results once processing is complete.
+Additionally, a simple queuing system is implemented to prevent multiple jobs from running simultaneously, which could otherwise exceed GPU memory limits.

+For more information on asynchronous services in Snowflake, please refer to the documentation [here](https://docs.snowflake.com/en/sql-reference/external-functions-implementation#asynchronous-remote-service).

+### Simple Output
+For very large documents (thousands of pages for a single document), the extracted content size—and consequently, the response size—may exceed the 10MB limit for service functions.
+In such cases, you can enable a simplified output that omits bounding box information.
+To do this, set `SIMPLE_OUTPUT` to `TRUE` in your `ocr_spec.yml` file.
+Please note that enabling SIMPLE_OUTPUT will prevent visualization of extractions in the Streamlit app.

 ### Bonus: Streamlit PDF Viewer
 We can use the VISUALIZE_EXTRACTIONS() function in Streamlit in Snowflake to visualize the outputs of our OCR pipeline.
 Simply add the code in `streamlit.py` to your Streamlit App.